Iretha/design-patterns/src/com/smdev/structural/flyweight/README.md

 # The Flyweight Design Pattern

-The Flyweight Pattern is designed to share objects for better efficiency or consistency.
+The Flyweight Pattern is designed to share objects (to reuse instances) for better efficiency and consistency.
 {: .fs-6 .fw-300 }

 ---